in the galleries

 My artwork reflects on American tradition and identity.
 It speaks to an indignant desire for a dream continually just beyond reach.
 It is a strange, rural poetry of aspiration and poignant reality, a striver’s endeavor of high and low culture, situated between the elevated and the abject.

 UW-Parkside is pleased to host Together Again, our second survey of contemporary artists working in Racine and Kenosha as the kickoff event for our celebration of 10 Years at the Rita Tallent Picken Center for Arts & Humanities.
 This all-media exhibition was juried by Shana McCaw, formerly Senior Curator at the Charles Allis and Villa Terrace Museums, now Creative Director and Co-Founder at Current Projects in Milwaukee, WI.

 About Parkside Galleries

 We are educationally-driven with thematically-focused, interdisciplinary exhibitions.
 Although we do not have the staff to actively review all exhibition submissions, we invite artists to introduce themselves by sending an email with a link to a website address.
 We are always on the lookout for new and interesting work, especially if it intersects with our educational mission.

 Since 1968, the University of Wisconsin-Parkside has continued to build a reputation as an outstanding liberal arts institution with particularly strong fine arts programs.
-With The Rita Tallent Picken Center for Arts & Humanities, our state-of-the-art instructional facilities and stunning performance venues match our award-winning academic programs and provide even greater community access.
-Learn more about The RIta.
+With The Rita Tallent Picken Regional Center for Arts & Humanities, state-of-the-art instructional facilities and stunning performance venues match award-winning academic programs and provide even greater community access.
+Learn more.